|

 Corn

 Sweet corn is a heavy feeder; avoid planting heavy-feeding plants near your celery.
-Celery and corn will compete aggressively for any available nutrients in the soil.
+Celery and corn will compete aggressively for any available nutrients in the soil, harming both plants.

 Potatoes

-Celery is a long-season plant that will remain in the ground after the potato harvest.
-As a result, the shallow root system of the celery plant will be harmed by the harvesting of the potatoes, causing stunted growth.
+Celery makes poor companion plants for potatoes because it is a long-season plant that will remain in the ground after the potato harvest.
+As a result, the shallow root system of the celery plant will be harmed by the harvesting of the potatoes, causing stunted growth or plant death.

 This root vegetable is also a heavy feeder; the two plants will compete for nutrients and water if planted close to one another.